andymj/vagrant-puppet-demo/README.md

 $ puppet apply --configprint modulepath

-If you want to create another vhost, in the puppet manifest, copy and paste the vhost resource description, modify it to your needs and remove the require attribute.
+If you want to create another vhost, in the puppet manifest, copy and paste the vhost resource description and modify it to your needs.